Epsilon Theorems in Intermediate Logics: The Hilbert-Bernays Elimination Procedure

 \section{The Hilbert-Bernays Elimination Procedure}

-Recall that the challenges in the proof of the first \et-theorem include, in addition to the existence of complete elimination sets, guarantees that the new sets $\Gamma[s_i/e]$ are in fact critical formulas (so eliminating a set $\Lambda(e)$ of critical formulas yields a correct $\etl{\Lo}$-proof), and that the process eventually terminates.
-We now discuss the method used by Hilbert and Bernays in the original proof of the first \eps-theorem to ensure this.
+Recall that the challenges in the proof of the extended first \et-theorem include, in addition to the existence of complete elimination sets, guarantees that the new sets $\Gamma[s_i/e]$ are in fact critical formulas (so eliminating a set $\Lambda(e)$ of critical formulas yields a correct $\etl{\Lo}$-proof), and that the process eventually terminates.
+In Hilbert and Bernays's original proof of the first \eps-theorem, this was ensured by processing sets of critical formulas in a specific order.
+We briefly review this proof, concentrating on its structure, since we'll apply the same method to critical formulas in \et-proofs for intermediate logics.